smarzola/spynach/docs/installing.rst

 Python
 ~~~~~~~~

-Spicy-Artichoke works with any version of python between 2.5 and 2.7.
+Spynach works with any version of python between 2.5 and 2.7.

 Setuptools
 ~~~~~~~~~~~~